PROF A Package for Respiratory Disease Open-source Forecasting

 The data set is provided by the U.S. Department of Health & Human Services, is updated weekly on Friday, and is called: "COVID-19 Reported Patient Impact and Hospital Capacity by State (RAW)".
 For more on the data set, see here.

-PROF also provides support for User uploaded data.
+PROF also provides support for user uploaded data.
 The data can be either daily or weekly and it must follow certain specifications.
 See PROF-Advanced Topics/Uploading Your Own Data for more details.

 Compartmental Models

 PROF uses compartmental models with a flexible, time-dependent transmission term to fit daily or weekly hospitalization data.
-Whereas pathogen can be fitted by either one of the models we support, however we do recommend using the SEIRH model for COVID-19 and the SIRH model for influenza.
+Whereas pathogen can be fitted by either one of the models we support, we do recommend using the SEIRH model for COVID-19 and the SIRH model for influenza.
 Both models include a hospitalization compartment which is split into two sub-compartments.
 This split ensures that the model preserves the correct generation time (Tg) and that the ratio between cumulative recovered and hospitalized individuals is determined by the infection-hospitalization-ratio (pH).
 In the SIRH mode, individuals begin in the susceptible compartment.
-If exposed, they transition (β(t)) to the infectious compartment where there is a probability of hospitalization or recovery (pH/1-pH) Individuals progress (1/μ) from the first hospitalization compartment (H1) to the second (H2), and the number entering this compartment is recorded as daily (or weekly) incidence (and optimized, see below).
+If exposed, they transition (β(t)) to the infectious compartment where there is a probability of hospitalization or recovery (pH or 1-pH) Individuals progress (1/μ) from the first hospitalization compartment (H1) to the second (H2), and the number entering this compartment is recorded as daily (or weekly) incidence (and optimized, see below).

 The SEIRH model is similar with the only difference being the addition of the Exposed (but not yet infectious) compartment.